lichess-org/pgn-viewer/README.md

 - PGN comments
 - players and clocks
 - mobile support
+- accessible to screen readers with ARIA support
 - translatable and customisable
 - client-side only
 - easy to set up on any page